U.S. death toll from coronavirus hits 19, New York declares emergency

 “It allows expedited purchasing and expedited hiring, which is what we need right now,” Cuomo told a news conference.

-Kansas and Washington DC both announced their first cases.
+Kansas, Missouri and Washington DC announced their first cases.

 In international waters off California, passengers on a cruise ship that was barred from docking in San Francisco after some aboard tested positive for the novel coronavirus did not know on Saturday when they might be able to step ashore.